The River Between

-The River Between is a 1965 novel by prolific Kenyan author Ngũgĩ wa Thiong'o that was published as part of the influential African Writers Series.
+The River Between is a 1965 novel by Kenyan author Ngũgĩ wa Thiong'o that was published as part of the influential Heinemann African Writers Series.
 It tells the story of the separation of two neighbouring villages of Kenya caused by differences in faith set in the decades of roughly the early 20th century.
 The bitterness between them caused much hatred between the adults of each side.
 The story tells about the struggle of a young leader, Waiyaki, to unite the two villages of Kameno and Makuyu through sacrifice and pain.

 The novel is set during the colonial period, when white settlers arrived in Kenya's "White Highlands", and has a mountain setting.

-Plot Summary
+Plot summary

-A young man called Waiyaki is a focal point in Ngugi’s story.
-At an early age, he was already considered to have special gifts.
-Waiyaki once encountered two boys fighting and attempted to break up the squabble.
-Although he was the youngest of the three, he was able to put a stop to the violence.
-Ngugi reveals the three boys, Waiyaki, Kamau and Kinuthia, are all destined to study at a local mission school nearby and, from there, to become teachers.
+A young man called Waiyaki is the focal point in Ngugi’s story.
+At an early age, Waiyaki was already considered to have special gifts.
+He once encountered two boys fighting and attempted to break up the squabble.
+Although he was the youngest of the three, he managed to stop to the violence.
+Ngugi reveals that the three boys, Waiyaki, Kamau and Kinuthia, are destined to study at a local mission school nearby and, from there, to become teachers.
 Waiyaki is eventually enrolled at the school at the behest of his father, Chege.
 He explains to young Waiyaki the legend of a savior who would be born into their village and accomplish great things for his people.
-Waiyaki’s father believes that he is that savior.
+Waiyaki's father believes that he is that savior.
 Although Waiyaki is skeptical of such a fantastical prophesy, he excels in the school and is well on his way to playing a vital role in the development of his people.
 The significance of Chege’s eagerness to send Waiyaki to the mission school rests on the fact that the boy would be in a position to learn the wisdom of the colonists.
 This knowledge would equip Waiyaki for the struggle against the colonial government.
 Despite the liberating potential of this knowledge, Waiyaki must ensure he does not embrace the colonial system, as doing so would defeat the purpose of his training.